Jump to topic

 The program provides outstanding experience in the preoperative, operative and postoperative care of patients in all areas that constitute the essential components of general surgery as specified by the ACGME and Surgical Review.

-Through rotations at Penn State Health Milton S. Hershey Medical Center, Penn State Children’s Hospital, UMPC Pinnacle Harrisburg and UPMC Pinnacle Community Osteopathic, residents are exposed to the entire spectrum of general surgery, from a community hospital setting to a large quaternary referral and Level I Trauma Center.
+Through rotations at Penn State Health Milton S. Hershey Medical Center, Penn State Health Children’s Hospital, Hampden Medical Center, Lancaster Medical Center and UPMC Pinnacle Community Osteopathic, residents are exposed to the entire spectrum of general surgery, from a community hospital setting to a large quaternary referral and Level I Trauma Center.

-The entire process provides a broad-based and well-balanced experience in surgery that allows graduates to be well-qualified to pursue advanced training in various fellowships as well as subsequent career paths in either academic or private-practice settings.
+The entire process provides a broad-based and well-balanced experience in surgery that allows graduates to be well-qualified to practice general surgery or pursue advanced training in various fellowships.
+Residents are well prepared for subsequent career paths in either academic or private-practice settings.

 The Simulation Center is a Level I American College of Surgeons (ACS) Accredited Education Institute as well as a Fundamentals of Laparoscopic Surgery (FLS) and Fundamental of Endoscopic Surgery (FES) approved test site.